doableware/djongo/README.md

       }
    }

+   3. Run manage.py migrate (ONLY the first time to create collections in mongoDB)
-   3. YOUR ARE SET!
+   4. YOUR ARE SET!
 HAVE FUN!

 <h2>Requirements:</h2>

   1. djongo requires <b>python 3.5 or above</b>.
-  2. MongoDB is a schema free DB, hence manage.py migrate is not needed and not supported.
+  2. MongoDB is a schema free DB, hence manage.py migrate is not needed.

 <h2>How it works:</h2>